-I had moments of Bliss, and Hope, and Gratitude, in my early weeks alcohol free, but I also had moments where I felt completely and utterly lost.
+In my early weeks alcohol-free, I had unexpected moments of Bliss, and Hope, and Gratitude, that came from no longer feeling physically and emotionally beaten down by my binge routine, but I also had moments where I felt completely and utterly lost.
+I felt lonely and afraid.
+What would my life be like now?
+Would my closest relationships be close without the shared activity of drinking?
+Would I always feel a little bit empty and a little bit lost or would that improve with time?
 Exiting the roller coaster ride of drink, drunk, regret was dizzying.
 I didn’t fit in my own skin for a while.

-Knowing that you cannot drink is the first step, but it takes a while to learn how to live without a routine that has punctuated every day for years.
+Knowing that you cannot drink is the first step to stop drinking, but it takes a while to learn how to live without a routine that has punctuated every day for years.
 Even if alcohol were not addictive, cutting booze out of your life would still be daunting when everywhere you look people seem to be happily drinking.
 People seem to need to drink.
 Our culture sells wine time and cocktail hour hard.

 That’s where community comes in.
 Whether you attend meetings or post in an online community or both, it is the shared experience of working toward finding a new way, that ends the dizzying blur.
-Talk about what you’re feeling, as often as you need to.
+Talk about what you’re feeling, what you’re questioning, what you’re observing, as often as you need to.
 Reach out to others and let them reach back to you.
-Ask a question, share a resource, rant and rave, or simply share your doubts and fears or triumphs.
+Ask a question, share a resource, rant, and rave, or simply share your doubts and fears or triumphs.
 It works.
 Community works.